doctrine/orm/en/reference/tools.rst

 Convert mapping information between supported formats.

 This is an **execute one-time** command.
-It should not be necessary for you to call this method multiple times, escpecially when using the ``--from-database`` flag.
+It should not be necessary for you to call this method multiple times, especially when using the ``--from-database`` flag.

 Converting an existing database schema into mapping files only solves about 70-80%